 - 16 Docker containers and minimum 8 GB RAM support up to 4,000 concurrent users.

-For every 250 concurrent users, CKEditor Cloud Services On-Premises requires 1 additional core of CPU and 500MB of RAM.
+For every 250 concurrent users, Collaboration Server On-Premises requires 1 additional core of CPU and 500MB of RAM.

 - 1 core and 500 MB RAM support up to 250 concurrent users.

 - 2 cores and 1 GB RAM support up to 500 concurrent users.